zulip/zulip/docs/git-guide.md

 `tools/reset-to-pull-request` is a short-cut for [checking out a pull request locally][self-fetch-pr].
 It works slightly differently from the method described above in that it does not create a branch for the pull request checkout.
-You should run this script only while in the master branch.

-**This script will discard any uncommitted changes.
+**This tool checks for uncommitted changes, but it will move the current branch using `git reset --hard`.
 Use with caution.**

-First, make sure you are working in branch `master`.
+First, make sure you are working in a branch you want to move (in this example, we'll use the local `master` branch).
 Then run the script with the ID number of the pull request as the first argument.

 ```
 $ git checkout master